gabrielgrant/grpc-bus-websocket-proxy-server/README.markdown

 How it Works

-The browser client loads the Protobuf definition, and passes it to the server via the initial message after creating the WebSocket connection
+The browser client loads the Protobuf definition (either as a `.proto` file or compiled as a `.proto.json`), and passes it to the server via the initial message after creating the WebSocket connection.

 TODO